Oscarl214/O-s_Portfolio/README.md

 ## Features

 - Clean, Simple and Modern UI Design.
-- Built with only HTML, and CSS 🔨.
+- Built with only HTML, CSS, & a bit of JavaScript🔨.
 - Utilized a one column and nine row grid layout.

 ### Header